Exploring and shaping

-Each step of my career — as an elected Municipal Councillor in Moscow, Editor-in-Chief of a think tank publication in Kyiv, president of the Oxford Hayek Society, researcher at Zaha Hadid Architects — has been focused on bridging the gap between urban planning theory and classical liberal thought.
+Each step of my career — as an elected Municipal Councillor in Moscow, Editor-in-Chief of a think tank publication in Kyiv, president of the Oxford Hayek Society, researcher at Zaha Hadid Architects — has focused on bridging the gap between urban planning theory and classical liberal thought.

 Vera